JPC SYSTEMIC PATHOLOGY

 · Primitive neuroectodermal tumors: Closely packed round to polygonal cells in sheets and bands, often with Homer-Wright or Flexner-Wintersteiner rosettes

-· Also reported in cats, pigs, baboon, mice, fowl and rats
+· Also reported in cats, cattle, horses, and pigs

 1. Bertrand L, Mukaratirwa S, Bradley A. Incidence of spontaneous central nervous system tumors in CD-1 mice and Sprague-Dawley, Han-Wistar, and Wistar rats used in carcinogenicity studies.
 Toxicol Pathol.
 2014;42(8):1168-73.